avaxman/libhedra/README.md

 | `update_energy_jacobian()`    |Called to update the energy vector `EVec` and the values of the Jacobian `JVals`.
 It is a staple function that is called quite often, so it should be efficient. |
 | `post_optimization()` | Called with the final result after the optimization ended. |

+An example of Nonlinear least-squares is done in `examples/gauss-newton`, implementing a handle-based deformation algorithm, minimizing the length and dihedral angle deviations (similar to [#Froehlich_2011]), and with an initial solution based on biharmonic deformation fields in [libigl](http://libigl.github.io/libigl/).

 ##Future Plans

 The following functionality will soon be available in libhedra:

 * Parallel and offset meshes, including evaluation of the Steiner formula for discrete curvature.
 * Local-global iterations for shape projection.
-* Gauss-Newton based optimization, and constrained optimization using augmented Lagrangians.
+* Constrained optimization using augmented Lagrangians.
 * Conformal Mesh Deformations with M&ouml;bius Transformations.
 * Polyhedral patterns parametrization and optimization.